anna-moiseeva/SML209/Facts.md

 title="View Image Source">
 <img class="imgLeft" style="width:70%; vertical-align:top; border:1px solid red;" src="https://upload.wikimedia.org/wikipedia/commons/e/e5/Russia_Flag-Map.svg" alt="Image of Russian Flag Map">
 </a>
-  Russia is the largest country in the world by area, covering more than one-eighth of the Earth's inhabited land area at 17,125,200 square kilometres and the ninth most populous, with over 144 million people as of December 2017, excluding Crimea.
+  Russia is the largest country in the world by area, covering more than one-eighth of the Earth's inhabited land area and the 9<sup>th</sup>most populous, with over 144 million people as of December 2017, excluding Crimea.
 About 77% of the population live in the western, European part of the country.</p>
 <hr>

 <h2> Few Common words that everyone knows </h2>